the-laurel/chain-proposals/laurel/OpenAI_Governance.md

 However: once the signatory power has been transferred from the eID to the Mythos address, even cancelation of the eID card by the Estonian authority may not stop the powers it has on-chain.
 That makes the system independent of Estonia.
 The chain has also a claim system that can be used to claim governance/voting fraud, by a different set of smart contracts.

-*Measures to prevent or address inappropriate behavior, such as trolling and fake accounts.*

 ## Inclusiveness and Representativeness

 Mythos governance contracts for AI depend only on the user having an eID recorded.
 They are open to anybody to try (on the testnet) or to use (on the mainnet).
 Video demos are provided on YouTube and easier-to-use interfaces can be implemented for friction-free access.